tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 ExtensionType (defined in {{!RFC8446}}) by replacing the value in the "TLS 1.3" column with the value "CH, EE, CR" and adding this document in the "Reference" column.

+IANA is also requested to add the following note to the registry:

-The addition of "CR" to this column does not authorize the use of this extension in authenticator CertificateRequests or handshake CertificateRequests, only ClientCertificateRequest created as part of client-generated authenticator requests.
+The addition of the "CR" to the "TLS 1.3" column for the server_name(0) extension only marks the extension as valid in a ClientCertificateRequest created as part of client-generated authenticator requests.

 ## Update of the TLS Exporter Labels Registry